isabellezhang/deep-reinforcement-learning/p2_continuous-control/README.md

 ### Instructions

-Refer to `Continuous_Control_solution.ipynb` for instructions on how to train the agent and also watch a trained agent behave in the environment.
-There are two other fiels `model.py`, `ddpg_agent.py` that supports the training of the agent.
+Refer to `Continuous_Control_solution.ipynb` for instructions on how to train the agent and also watch a trained agent behaves in the environment.
+There are two other files `model.py`, `ddpg_agent.py` that supports the training of the agent.